MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-rhel.md

 ## Scenario 1: The SBD service fails to start due to iSCSI service failures

 iSCSI services use iSCSI Qualified Name (IQN) for communication between initiator and target nodes.
-If the iSCSI services fail, SBD disks become inaccessible, causing the SBD service fails to start and the Pacemaker service doesn't run on cluster nodes.
+If the iSCSI services fail, SBD disks become inaccessible.
+In this case, the SBD service can't start and the Pacemaker service doesn't run on cluster nodes.

 The following examples show how to diagnose SBD and Pacemaker service failures: